newtheatre/history-project/_venues/new-theatre.md

   lon: -1.196260
 ---

-Originally part of the Archaeology and Classics building, the main auditorium of the Nottingham New Theatre was give to the company in 1965.
-The foyer was remodled in 2001 and again in 2012.
+Originally part of the Archaeology and Classics building, the main auditorium of the Nottingham New Theatre was given to the company in 1965.
+The foyer was remodeled in 2001 and again in 2012.